 Tips for Feeding No Waste Foods

 - Store birdseed properly so it will stay fresh and dry as long as possible, free from rodent or insect infestations.
+Storing birdseed in a freezer or refrigerator can ensure it stays fresh and is not contaminated by pests.

 - Buy different no waste seeds and foods in bulk and create customized seed mixes rather than paying for expensive manufactured blends.
+This ensures the seeds offered are perfect for exactly the backyard birds that visit.

-No waste birdseed and other no waste bird foods are ideal choices for feeding backyard birds and eliminating much of the mess that comes with bird feeding.
+No mess birdseed and other no waste bird foods are ideal choices for feeding birds and eliminating much of the mess that comes with bird feeding.
 By choosing these high quality, desirable foods, birders can attract a wide range of birds to their feeders without needing to clean up after them.